Ohio college student dies following alleged alcohol-related hazing incident

 Foltz, 20, a sophomore at the university's College of Business, was dropped off at his apartment by members of the fraternity after the event, where he was found by his roommates, Alto said, according to The Columbus Dispatch.
 The roommates called 911 and Foltz was transported to a hospital in "dire" condition, the lawyer added.

 An attorney for Foltz's family told Fox News that a large quantity of alcohol was "consumed in a very short period of time."
-While a student whose roommate is pledging Pi Kappa Alpha with Foltz told WTOL that the pledges were told to drink a handle of alcohol on Thursday night.
+While a student whose roommate was pledging Pi Kappa Alpha with Foltz told WTOL that the pledges were told to drink a handle of alcohol on Thursday night.

 "I've never seen my roommate more drunk in his entire life.
 He immediately went to the bathroom and was throwing up in the toilet for just 15 minutes to an hour and making himself vomit," the roommate told the station.